flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 > **NOTE:**
 Jest tests using mount or shallow do not support using ref.
 You must either use createNodeMock() provided by React, or some other solution.
 In addition to changing the specifc test, you also need to add an exception to Storybook for that component as well.

+## jest-fetch-mock
+- This allows us to mock and test fetch() calls.

 ## babel-jest
 - Allows Babel to recognize Jest tests.
 Otherwise, Jest cannot use Babel transformations, such as CSS modules.